githubEdit

 Reading Storage

 Access contract storage fields directly using the storage layout.
 Storage queries return the current value immediately without requiring transaction signing.
+For direct storage access, pass the storage field name with --message.

 Additional Options